Views:238 Author:Site Editor Publish Time: 2019-11-21 Origin:Site

 Kevlar was invented by Stephanie Kwollek - a Polish-American chemist.
 Kevlar is one of the aromatic fibers of DuPont.
 It has three different varieties.

-Kevlar29 is a widely used material in industry, it is suitable for manufacturing ropes, cables and coated fabrics and protective clothing.
+Kevlar29 is a widely used material in the industry, it is suitable for manufacturing ropes, cables and coated fabrics, and protective clothing.
 Kevlar's tensile strength is similar to kevlar49.

 Kevlar has very good tensile properties.
 Kevlar has high strength which is five times that of steel of the same quality.
 Its density is only about one-fifth of steel (Kevlar density is 1.44 grams per cubic centimeter; steel density is 7.859 grams per cubic centimeter).